 Our libraries are working the Reading Agency to use the proven power of reading to tackle loneliness and support mental health, as part of the country’s COVID-19 recovery.The 'Read, Talk, Share' campaign provides the opportunity for more library services across England to offer Reading Friends, a reading befriending programme which starts conversations and connects people who are lonely and isolated.

-Bracknell Forest libraries will be joining in the scheme though events, services and activities.
+Bracknell Forest libraries has been joining in the scheme though events, services and activities.

-We have a busy schedule of virtual events planned for February and March.
+We still have a busy schedule of virtual events planned for the rest of March.

 Lockdown delivery service

 Our enhanced lockdown delivery service, providing books to people shielding or vulnerable, so to keep them entertained and help them feeling less isolated and lonely.
 This is a service very much appreciated by our customers and allow people to stay connected through reading and books